The TI-99/4A "Super Cart"... it was one of those MUST HAVE cartridges. (Updated 02/12/2018)

 2) (My favorite) was the ability to run 4A DOS.

-Interestingly, with the advent of the new FlashROM 99, 4A DOS is starting to make a bit of a
+Interestingly, with the advent of the new FlashROM 99 and FinalGROM99 4A DOS had a brief resurgence.

 There are multiple methods for building a Super Cart.

 Instructions on the old way to build an 8K Super Cart are at the Mainbyte site: